ROUSE-prog/Reddit-Project/README.md

+A Reddit clone built with React, featuring post submissions, voting and commenting functionality, emulating the basic features of the popular social news and discussion website.
+Designed with a focus on ease of use and a clean, intuitive interface for an engaging user experience.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>